kmilner/tamarin-tester/README.md

 ###Installation
 There are binaries for x64 Ubuntu 16.04 and OS X El Capitan on the release page.
 Alternatively you can build from source:

-Git Clone / Download the repo, ensure python v3.5 and pip are installed, then run the following commands
+Git Clone / Download the repo, ensure python v3.5 and pip3 are installed, then run the following commands

 ```
-pip3.5 install tqdm blessings pyinstaller
+pip3 install tqdm blessings pyinstaller
 pyinstaller src/tamarin-tester.py --onefile
 ```
 If you wish to add the binary to your system path for convenience, it is suggested to put it in the same folder as default for the tamarin-prover.